rmit-ir/bayesian-risk/README.md

 The part of our paper that is interesting to most researchers is the capacity to draw inferences between a champion, set of challengers, and artefact systems.
-We aim to release this part first as an MVP, and leave risk-adjusted score explorations to later stages.
+This has been released as an MVP, and we leave risk-adjusted score explorations to later stages.
-More specifically, we look at providing the functionality to produce figures like Figure 4 in the SIGIR paper.
+More specifically, we provide the functionality to produce figures like Figure 4 in our SIGIR paper.

 ## Project Structure